S3OD: Towards Generalizable Salient Object Detection with Synthetic Data

 \subsection{Evaluation Protocol}

 The performance of the salient object detection models is evaluated on six datasets of two domains.
-For dichotomous image segmentation (DIS), we use DIS-5K \cite{dis}, containing 5,470 high-resolution images with extremely fine-grained labels of camouflaged, salient, and meticulous objects in varied backgrounds.
+For dichotomous image segmentation (DIS), we use DIS-5K \cite{dis}, which contains 5,470 high-resolution images with extremely fine-grained labels for camouflaged, salient, and meticulous objects across varied backgrounds.
 For Salient Object Detection (HR-SOD), we evaluate on three high-resolution benchmarks: UHRSD \cite{uhrsod} (5,920 images at 4K-8K resolution), HRSOD-TE \cite{hrsod} (400 test images with shortest edge $>$1200 pixels), and DAVIS-S (92 images from DAVIS \cite{davis} video segmentation dataset).
 We also include two low-resolution benchmarks: DUT-OMRON \cite{dut_omron} (5,168 images with complex backgrounds) and DUTS-TE \cite{duts} (5,019 test images from the largest available SOD dataset).
-All datasets feature pixel-wise ground truth annotations for quantitative evaluation.
+All datasets include pixel-wise ground-truth annotations for quantitative evaluation.

-\paragraph{Metrics.} We measure the performance of the model on each dataset using widely adopted metrics: maximum F-measure ($F_{1max}$) \cite{f1max}, Mean Average Error (MAE) \cite{mae}, structure measure ($S_\alpha$) \cite{smeasure} and enhanced alignment measure ($E^\Phi_M$) \cite{emeasure}.
-The F-measure ($F_\beta$) provides a balanced evaluation between precision and recall, computed with $\beta^2 = 0.3$ to emphasize precision.
-MAE calculates the average absolute difference between predicted and ground truth masks, where lower values indicate better performance.
+\paragraph{Metrics.} We evaluate each model with commonly used metrics: maximum F-measure ($F_{1max}$) \cite{f1max}, Mean Average Error (MAE) \cite{mae}, structure measure ($S_\alpha$) \cite{smeasure} and enhanced alignment measure ($E^\Phi_M$) \cite{emeasure}.
+The F-measure ($F_\beta$) balances precision and recall, computed with $\beta^2 = 0.3$ to emphasize precision.
+MAE computes the average absolute difference between the predicted and ground-truth masks.
 The structure measure $S_\alpha$ evaluates preservation of object-aware ($S_o$) and region-aware ($S_r$) structural similarities, computed as $S_m = \alpha * S_o + (1 - \alpha) * S_r$ with $\alpha = 0.5$.
-The enhanced alignment measure $E^\Phi_M$ combines local and global similarity information, jointly capturing image-level statistics and local pixel matching information.
+The enhanced alignment measure $E^\Phi_M$ combines local and global similarity information, jointly capturing image-level statistics and pixel-level matching.